This month we wanted to look at how to care for outdoor furniture cushions in more detail.

-It penetrates the fabric to form a protective barrier around the fibres, so that water and other liquids simply bead on the surface and run off.
-Which basically means that if those cushions do get caught in a shower, they’ll dry much quicker!
+It penetrates the fabric to form a protective barrier around the fibres so that water and other liquids simply bead on the surface and run off.
+This basically means that if those cushions do get caught in a shower, they’ll dry much quicker!

 You simply spray on an even coat to clean, dry fabric and leave it to fully air dry for 24 hours.

 It’s not just on outdoor cushions I’ve used it too… On the mesh weave fabric of our Garden Sun Loungers, my Lazy Susan Parasol, a caravan awning and even the families hiking gear have all been protected with Professional Strength.